confluentinc/cp-ansible/HOW_TO_TEST.md

 ### Running a role

-Molecule allows for testing a role and will live inside a role's directory in a sub directory named "molecule".
-Currently, most tests reside inside a special role called confluent.test.
+Molecule allows for testing a role and will live inside a role's directory in a sub directory named molecule.
+Currently, most tests reside inside a special role called confluent.test in sub directories which use the following naming convention:

 ```<functionality tested>-<security mechanism>-<OS>```